cristhosebyrasp/Intro_to_Django/spet1.md

 ## PyCharm

 To install <a href="https://www.jetbrains.com/pycharm/download/">PyCharm Community Edition</a> go to the website and download the latest version of the software.
+JetBrains has a extensive <a href="https://www.jetbrains.com/pycharm/learn/">resources collection</a> to support in how to use PyCharm effectivelly.

 ## Python Installation

 Starting by downloading and installing the latest version of <a href="https://www.python.org/downloads/">Python interpreter</a> on your computer.
+You always can check the <a href="https://www.python.org/doc/versions/">Python documentation contents</a> for aditional information.

 ## Django Installation